-Now you’ve created a task that locks the workstation immediately after login.
+You’ve now created a task that locks the workstation immediately after login.

 The same command can be run from the Startup folder using a shortcut, but items in the Startup folder are executed very late, which means your desktop would be exposed until the “lock workstation” shortcut kicks in.
-Whereas when you run it using Task Scheduler, the task is executed immediately after you type in your credentials and login is validated.
+When you run it using Task Scheduler, the task is executed immediately after you type in your credentials and login is validated.

-There are chances that the task may fail to run at logon, especially if the Scheduler service doesn’t start.
+There are chances that the task fails to run at logon, especially if the Scheduler service doesn’t start or if the task is triggered too early.
 As a fallback, you may create a shortcut to the

 Or by accessing the following folder directly.

-The above method(s) won’t provide you fool-proof security, but it’s a far better option than leaving your system unlocked when it’s unattended.
+The above method(s) won’t provide you foolproof security, but it’s a far better option than leaving your system unlocked when it’s unattended.
 If you’re extremely concerned about security, you won’t be using automatic logon in the first place.